 • rinsing your mouth with water or a mouth rinse,

 Many patients brush their teeth and decide they are done with their mouth hygiene.
 Some neglect to even do that.
-This allows bacteria to build up and produce a bad odor in the oral cavity.
+This allows bacteria to accumulate and produce a foul odor in the oral cavity.

-What’s more, not keeping up with mouth hygiene can cause periodontal issues.
+What is more, failing to maintain oral hygiene can lead to periodontal issues.
 Those lead to pockets forming between the teeth and gums, creating even more room for bacteria and a bad smell.

 Diet

 You are what you eat, or, rather, your breath will smell like whatever you ate.
 Some foods have strong smells that can contribute to an unpleasant odor coming from your mouth.
-This isn’t necessarily halitosis but a problem for many patients nonetheless.
+This is not necessarily halitosis, but a problem for many patients nonetheless.

 Foods that can make your breath smell bad include: